 And the truth is that year after year, foreigners from all around the world get their student visas after enrolling in any type of education program, no matter its level or content.

-The only thing you must consider is that online courses are not valid.
-So as long as you must attend your course in person, it will work.
+One important thing you must consider is that online courses are not valid.
+So as long as you must attend your classes in person, it will work.

-The reason for the student visa to be is to come to Spain to a specific academic center, and being able to study online makes the move unnecessary.
+The reason for having a student visa is to come to Spain to a specific academic center.
+Thus being able to study online makes the move unnecessary.

 Hence, as long as your studies are not online, you can successfully complete your application by enrolling in: